erling6232/imagedata/paper.md

 ### Example using python code

+This code will store the Series data in a NIfTI format, letting some NIfTI-dependent code to produce a result in _niftiResult_.
+This NIfTI dataset is loaded into a Series object, using the original DICOM data as template to maintain patient and study metadata.
+Finally, the new dataset is sent to a DICOM server using the DICOM protocol.

 ~~~
+import tempfile
 from imagedata.series import Series
 a = Series('dicomDir')

+# Prepare temporary storage for NIfTI data
+with tempfile.TemporaryDirectory() as niftiDir, \
+    tempfile.TemporaryDirectory() as niftiResult:
     # Explicitly select nifti as output format
-a.write('niftiDir', formats=['nifti'])
+    a.write(niftiDir, formats=['nifti'])

-# Now do your processing on Nifti data in niftiDir/,
+    # Now do your processing on NIfTI data in niftiDir
+    # ...
-# leaving the result in niftiResult/.
+    # leaving the result in niftiResult

+    # Load the NIfTI data, using original Series `a' as template
-b = Series('niftiResult', template=a)
+    b = Series(niftiResult, template=a)

 # Set series number and series description before
 # transmitting to PACS using DICOM transport